Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 Depending on the complexity of the contracts and the throughput of the network, the state at simulation time may differ from the chain state at the time the proposed transaction is published.
-If the state at publishing time is sufficiently altered, in order to determine different contract interactions the corresponding PP, MPP, and PSV transactions are marked as failed on all the participants.
+If the state at publishing time is changed from simulation time, the corresponding PP, MPP, and PSV transactions are marked as failed on all the participants.
-Furthermore, since state divergence is expected in PP and MPP contracts, it's possible (depending on contract design) for PP and MPP transactions to fail on some of the participants.
+Furthermore, since state divergence is expected in PP and MPP contracts, it's possible (depending on contract design) for PP and MPP transactions to fail on some participants.

 Concurrency may also present a problem for PSV contracts.
 The execution hash calculation is based on the chain state at simulation time.
-Submitting multiple transactions to the same PSV contract from multiple nodes concurrently is likely to result in most of the transactions failing.
+Submitting multiple transactions to the same PSV contract from multiple nodes concurrently may result in most of the transactions failing.

 !!! important